imajeet/reactjs-sample-ui/readme.md

-# React Sample UI on Nuxeo Platform
+# About

+* Sample Application to learn how to build an application using ReactJS and install it inside Nuxeo Server.

 # About the Nuxeo Platform